format-message/format-message/README.md

 ### internal apis

-`formatMessage.number`, `formatMessage.date`, and `formatMessage.time` are used internally and are
-not intended for external use.
+`formatMessage.number`, `formatMessage.date`, and `formatMessage.time` are used internally and are not intended for external use.
 Because these appear in the transpiled code, transpiling does not remove the need to properly define `formatMessage` through `require` or `import`.

-Example Messages
+Transpiled Messages
 --------

 The examples provide sample transpiler output.
 This output is not meant to be 100% exact, but to give a general idea of what the transpiler does.

 ### Simple messages with no placeholders